Inpatient vs Outpatient Drug Rehab

 1. Aftercare Planning and Outpatient Services:

 • Inpatient Focus: Developing a seamless aftercare plan is essential for ensuring continuity of care.
-Inpatient treatment is just the beginning of the recovery journey, and an effective plan that includes access to outpatient services like counseling, support groups, and medication-assisted treatment (MAT) is vital for long-term success.
+Inpatient treatment is just the beginning of the recovery journey, and an effective strategy that includes access to outpatient services like counseling, support groups, and medication-assisted treatment (MAT) is vital for long-term success.

 2. Transitional Housing Programs: